Color Temperature and the Kelvin Scale Explained

 7000–9000 KBlueShade / overcast sky

-Color temperature isn’t just technical — it profoundly affects how we feel about an image.
+Color temperature isn’t just a technical spec; it shapes how an image actually feels.

 KelvinToneEmotional EffectTypical Scene